COVID-19: NGF constitutes sub-committee, pledges functional isolation centres

 The chairman of the Nigeria Governors’ Forum (NGF) and Gov. Kayode Fayemi of Ekiti, disclosed this while reading the communiqué issued after the forum meeting held on Wednesday night in Abuja.

-Fayemi said that the committee to be chaired by Gov. Nasir El-Rufai of Kaduna State, is expected to submit its report as soon as possible.
+Fayemi said that the committee to be chaired by Governor Nasir El-Rufai of Kaduna State, is expected to submit its report as soon as possible.

 Fayemi also expressed the governors’ pledge to work with the Ministry of Health to set up functional test and isolation centres in each state in Nigeria.